sdr-enthusiasts/gitbook-adsb-guide/setting-up-rtl-sdrs/re-serialise-sdrs.md

 Please replug the device for changes to take effect.
 ```

 Unplug all SDRs and then plug them back in again to make the system aware of the new serials.
-A reboot will not do that.
+A reboot will not accomplish this.
+If you have more SDRs, repeat the above process with each of them, replacing the last number in the command with your desired serial number.